The-Shi-Lab/CodeEmbedding/README.md

    During this precedure, to avoid overlapped codes from the five groups, we create a new variable called ```NewCode``` which adds group-specific prefix for each code.
 For simplicity, we create a one-to-one mapping from ```NewCode``` to ```NewCode_num```, which contains 1 to n (number of unique ```NewCode```) in character format, and create a one-to-one mapping from the original patient id in UKB to ```Deid_ID_num``` in a similar manner.
 The final dataset has three columns: patient id (```Deid_ID_num```), date (```DaysSinceBirth```), and reformatted codes (```NewCode_num```).

    Note:
-   1. since not all the codes can pass the threshold after grouping or mapping,  we recommand to check the proportion of discarded codes before the analysis.
+   1. Since not all the codes can pass the threshold after grouping or mapping,  we recommand to check the proportion of discarded codes before the analysis.
    2. We also output a file called ```NewCode_num_source.txt``` for future cross-reference. ```NewCode_num_source``` has three columns: ```NewCode```, ```NewCode_num```, ```Source```.
 This file will be cross-referenced in Steps 3 and 5.

 ----------------------------------------------------------------